neokya/neokya.github.com/_posts/2013-01-02-working-on-mac-os-and-my-setups.md

 - First thing first.
 I installed [Homebrew][1].
 (I am using Xcode Developer Tools, not full blown IDE.
 I still don't get rationale behind why one has to install whole damn IDE just for necessary compilers.)
 - While there is built-in Terminal, this [iTerm2][2] is much better.
 - I use Sublime Text 2 as default text editor.
 Texmate is open sourced now, as alternative if you want to try it out.
-- The 'top' command gives so cryptic output I feel like puking all over.
+- The 'top' command gives so cryptic output that I feel like puking all over.
 Thankfully, there is awesome little app called [Glances - eye on your system][3].
 Here is [screenshot][4] if you don't believe me.
 - As for Python/Django development, I found really good [post out there][5].
 Sometimes the way these people blog, makes me jealous.

 Well, that's it.
 So far, I am loving the new machine.
 Linux users will say OSX is horribly slow.
 May be good UX and ease of use makes it still great.